matovu-farid/To-Do-List/README.md

 This a To Do list app to help keep track of tasks.

 ## Description
-A task management app that allows adding and removing tasks to a to do list.The data is stored locally in the browser local storage.
-It is built with Javascript,html and css.
+A task management app that allows adding and removing tasks to a to-do list.
+The data is stored locally in the browser local storage therefore it persists when the user closes the browser.
+It is built with JavaScript, HTML and CSS.

 ![screenshot](./to-do-screenshot.PNG)